atakanaltok/awesome-useful-websites/README.md

 * <https://bipp.io/sql-tutorial> - Free
 * <https://selectstarsql.com/> - Interactive book which aims to be the best place on the internet for learning SQL.
 It is free of charge, free of ads and doesn't require registration or downloads
 * <https://quip.com/2gwZArKuWk7W> - Medium-Hard Data Analyst SQL Interview Questions
+* <https://www.sqltranslate.app/> - SQL to Natural Language and Natural Language to SQL translator.
+100% free and open source

 #### RubyGems